Teaching is hard.

 Why are some students so motivated while others just sit there?

-Why do some students love reading while others love staring at the wall?
+Why do some students love reading while others love thinking of ways to get out of reading?

 Why do some students work quickly while others drag their feet?